DongheeKang/MLOps_Note/linux_advanced.md

     - Malware today is an conclusion of all above and more.

 ### Intrusion Detection Prevention (IDP)
+Intrusion detection is the process of monitoring your network traffic and analyzing it for signs of possible intrusions, such as exploit attempts and incidents that may be imminent threats to your network.
+For its part intrusion prevention is the process of performing intrusion detection and then stopping the detected incidents, typically done by dropping packets or terminating sessions.
+These security measures are available as intrusion detection systems (IDS) and intrusion prevention systems (IPS), which are part of network security measures taken to detect and stop potential incidents and are included functionality within next-generation firewalls (NGFW).

 ### Intrusion Detection System (IDS)
 is based on a specific pattern to detect the attacker's intrusion